eza-community/eza-themes/README.md

 - [black](themes/black.yml): All black everything.
 - [white](themes/white.yml): All white everything.

-**NOTE:** Before adding new themes, a PR for improving eza's color deserialization including hex color specification is planned, which would simplify theming with concrete RGB values a lot.
-So maybe wait for that first.

 ## Installation

 On Linux, simply clone the repository somewhere and symlink a theme to